nuthanc/node_react_server/README.md

 * Create a New Project called emaily-dev
 * Enable API in APIs and Services Dashboard
 * Search for Google+, select Google+ API and click Enable
-* OAuth consent screen, external and Application name and Save
+* OAuth consent screen, external and Application name(Shown to Users: give a nice name) and Save
+* In the above consent screen, for Production application give Homepage url, logo and other required details
 * Click on Create Credentials and select OAuth client Id
 * Enter http://localhost:5000 for Authorized js origins http://localhost:5000/auth/google/callback for Authorized Redirect URIs